-Since 2004, the Northern Territory Government has contracted Charles Darwin University (CDU) to operate two particulate monitoring instruments in Darwin.
-These instruments were initially located on the CDU campus, Casuarina.
-In late 2010 monitoring was expanded to include a full Ambient Air Quality Research station currently located near Palmerston.
-Another station was installed at Winnelliee in mid 2012.
-These stations have instruments in accordance with the National Environment Protection Measure on Ambient Air Quality (Air NEPM).
-Each station houses the following instruments:
+Since 2004, the Northern Territory Government has conducted particulate monitoring in the Darwin region.
+In late 2010 monitoring was expanded to include a full ambient air quality monitoring station located near Palmerston.
+Another station was installed at Winnellie in mid 2012.
+In accordance with the National Environment Protection (Ambient Air Quality) Measure 1998 (Air NEPM) each station houses the following instruments:

-- Dichotomous Tapered Element Oscillating Microbalance (TEOM) particulate monitor for near real time analysis of particulates less than 10 micron and less than 2.5 micron.
+- Dichotomous Tapered Element Oscillating Microbalance (TEOM) particulate monitor for near real time analysis of particulates less than 10 microns and less than 2.5 microns.

 - Carbon Monoxide (CO) analyser